Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPainter-c.rst

 | The `Affine Transformations <https://doc.qt.io/qt-6/qtwidgets-painting-affine-example.html>`_ example shows Qt's ability to perform affine transformations on painting operations.
 The demo also allows the user to experiment with the transformation operations and see the results immediately. |                                            |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+--------------------------------------------+

-All the tranformation operations operate on the transformation :sip:ref:`~PyQt6.QtGui.QPainter.worldTransform`.
+All the transformation operations operate on the transformation :sip:ref:`~PyQt6.QtGui.QPainter.worldTransform`.
 A matrix transforms a point in the plane to another point.
 For more information about the transformation matrix, see the `Coordinate System <https://doc.qt.io/qt-6/coordsys.html>`_ and :sip:ref:`~PyQt6.QtGui.QTransform` documentation.

 The :sip:ref:`~PyQt6.QtGui.QPainter.setWorldTransform` function can replace or add to the currently set :sip:ref:`~PyQt6.QtGui.QPainter.worldTransform`.
 The :sip:ref:`~PyQt6.QtGui.QPainter.resetTransform` function resets any transformations that were made using :sip:ref:`~PyQt6.QtGui.QPainter.translate`, :sip:ref:`~PyQt6.QtGui.QPainter.scale`, :sip:ref:`~PyQt6.QtGui.QPainter.shear`, :sip:ref:`~PyQt6.QtGui.QPainter.rotate`, :sip:ref:`~PyQt6.QtGui.QPainter.setWorldTransform`, :sip:ref:`~PyQt6.QtGui.QPainter.setViewport` and :sip:ref:`~PyQt6.QtGui.QPainter.setWindow` functions.
 The :sip:ref:`~PyQt6.QtGui.QPainter.deviceTransform` returns the matrix that transforms from logical coordinates to device coordinates of the platform dependent paint device.
 The latter function is only needed when using platform painting commands on the platform dependent handle, and the platform does not do transformations nativly.